 A lot of people do not realize that labor unions support drug and alcohol treatments.
 People feel they will be shunned or that the consequences are not worth opening up for.
 However, this is not the case.
 Labor unions are there to support you and help you in any manner possible.

 Many individuals who are battling addiction tend to turn up to work intoxicated.
-At the least, they are impaired because of the habits they have formed.
+At the very least, they are impaired because of the habits they have formed.
 This means that these people end up being a hazard in the workplace.
 The labor union has the job of making sure the workplace is a safe and healthy one, and that is why they are there to support you if you open up and decide you need help.

 Connect With Your Union Member Representative For Support

 Therefore, we would highly recommend that you speak to a member of the labor union before it is too late.
-It is certainly much better to be open and upfront about the troubles you are experiencing, rather than waiting until you have had a positive drugs test to fess up to what you have been going through.
+It is certainly much better to be open and upfront about the troubles you are experiencing, rather than waiting until you have had a positive drug test to fess up to what you have been going through.
 Your labor union will be there to help you through the process so that you can get clean.

 You may be wondering what sort of treatments you can get at your labor union.
 The truth is that it all depends on the labor union in question, as they are all different.
 This is why we recommend that you get in touch with your union rep so that you can benefit from the most up-to-date and latest advice.
 As a rule, unions much prefer for addiction issues to be brought up at the earliest possible point, as this can help them to lower the risks and aid your recovery.
 After all, the chances of you making a successful recovery are a lot higher.
 Either way, though, no matter how long you have been battling these issues it is better to come clean as soon as possible.